 In a small microwave-safe bowl melt the white chocolate chips in 30-second intervals until fully melted and smooth.
 Set aside.

-Add the icing sugar, graham cracker crumbs, salt, and vanilla extract and mix on low until combined.
+Add the icing sugar, graham cracker crumbs, salt, vanilla extract, and pink food color (if using) and mix on low until combined.

 While the mixer is on low, slowly pour in the melted white chocolate.